-Grey is the colour everyone has fallen in love with and although it’s the new neutral there are actually many different tones and shades that can make it hard to pull a scheme together
+Grey is the colour everyone has fallen in love with, and although it’s the new neutral, there are actually many different tones and shades that can make it hard to pull a scheme together

+Want to learn how to use grey paint in your home?
 Whether it’s pale or slightly darker, dove grey is a great all-rounder.
 You can dress it up with silvers and metallic shades for a luxe look or keep it simple with natural colours and earthy textures.
 Choose three shades of dove grey for a subtle contrast: the darkest tone for underneath the dado rail, a light shade towards the top and a mid-tone for everything between.

 There’s a lot more to painting than simply selecting your favourite grey shade from a colour chart.
 From learning how to decorate and what tools to use, to trying out the latest decorative paint effects and understanding different finishes, knowing how to choose your colours and prepare your surfaces sufficiently, and will ensure you get a professional finish on a DIY budget.
 We’ve broken down all the facts and shared some on-trend inspirational imagery to provide you with everything you’ll need to get your walls and woodwork looking tip-top in the perfect shade of grey.

 Prefer white paint?
 READ: The best white paint – how to choose the right shade for your walls

 Grey is the new neutral and there’s a shade to suit every room in the house.
 Breathe new life into your living spaces by choosing a grey combination to suit your style.
 From moody dark grey to light pastel grey, here we show you how to choose and update your home with grey.
 It can give a calm and relaxed feel to the home, and is a fresh alternative to the classic neutral palette and acts as a great backdrop to introduce splashes of other colours.